Deeroil/ot-harjoitustyo/README.md

 - quit if you hit a mine
 - win if you flag all correct tiles
 - and a bit more

-### Known issues/bugs

-#### in desktop app
-- the GUI could be centered
-- little functionality compared to CLI version

-#### in command line app
-- you can open a tile which has a flag, it could have a warning first or just not allow it?